-The synopsis on Crunchyroll tells me this is the story of Suigin saving Riku Rei.
+The synopsis on Crunchyroll tells me that The Silver Guardian, or Gin no Guardian, is the story of Suigin saving Riku Rei.
 It kind of starts that way from about episode 2 to episode 4 or 5.
 After that I’m not so sure even the writers knew what this show was actually about.
-I reviewed this show weekly so if you are interested in my episode thoughts click here.

 But rather than just hit out with poor comparisons and the like, I should probably review the show itself.
 The problem is, I don’t have much to say because everything is still kind of in introductory mode even though we’re 12 episodes in.
 A season 2 is apparently on the cards (why I do not know) but it isn’t until next year and by them I’m pretty sure nobody is going to remember this even came out.

 Keeping it simple then, let’s look at characters.
 Suigin is the main character and he is generic, nice protagonist model C with a side dish of poor student / obsessed gamer just in case we didn’t think he had any distinguishing traits.
 Oh, and he wears a red scarf.
 This seems significant in episode 1 and in the opening but never after that.

 Riku Rei starts out looking like she might be a character.
 The opening narration is done by her in episode 1.
 She’s the kidnap victim that sends Suigin racing around trying to save her (for about half an episode before we just get into random game play situations).
 Her father developed the game that she’s apparently trapped in after his murder.
 It kind of seems like she should have some personality but nope.